urschrei/pyzotero/README.md

 # MCP Server

-Pyzotero includes an optional [MCP](https://modelcontextprotocol.io) server that exposes your local Zotero library and Semantic Scholar integration as tools for LLM applications such as Claude Desktop.
+Pyzotero includes an optional [MCP](https://modelcontextprotocol.io) server that exposes your local Zotero library and Semantic Scholar integration as tools.

 * Using [uv][11]: `uv add "pyzotero[mcp]"`
 * Using [pip][10]: `pip install "pyzotero[mcp]"`